ianhuet/ianhuet.github.io/global_vs_server_state.md

 ### Application Outline

 1. Use the same, existing GraphQL API - [star-wars-swapi@current](https://studio.apollographql.com/public/star-wars-swapi/variant/current/home).
-2. Use an App router to enable both a List & Detail view of the available data.
+2. Use a router to enable both a List & Detail view of the available data.
-3. Using Apollo Client, how much can be achieved without relying on server state in React & Vue?
+3. Using Apollo Client, how much can be achieved in React & Vue@3 without using global state?

 ## Iterations